I am Kirsty… fa kens fit else

 What I do:

 In the past I have worked on make-up counters, in a care home, and as a tour guide in a historic building.
-Now I am a content manager, looking after organic marketing projects including SEO, social media, content, and copy writing, and on the upcoming WayWORD Festival.
-I am in the final semester of my MLitt course, writing a dissertation on community responses to trauma and grief.
+Now I am working on the upcoming WayWORD Festival and freelance in promoting local arts and culture.
+I have just graduated from my MLitt course, writing a dissertation on community responses to trauma and grief.

 In 2019 I was a founding member of the WayWORD Festival working specifically on the ‘Doric Performers Meet Scotland the What?’ and ‘Untold Stories Walking Tour with Aberdeen Women’s Alliance’ events.
-I was part of the team devising the concept for the festival, the final events list, and the running of the festival, from email marketing, to ‘The Green Zoom’ our online post-event aftercare.
-The resulting festival in September 2020 is my proudest achievement and I hope you are interested in the events the new committee are running in 2021.
+I was part of the team devising the concept for the festival, the final events list, and the running of the festival, from the organic marketing, to ‘The Green Zoom’ our online post-event aftercare.
+The resulting festival in September 2020 is my proudest achievement.
+Since then I have continued working for the festival, recruiting the new committees, leading the marketing team, and chairing more events (see below!)

 What I like: